garyrussell/sandbox/spring-integration-vertx/README.md

 ###Intro

-Demonstrates a bridge between a vert.x WebSockets server and a Spring Integration flow.

-The bridge is made to "look" like a TcpConnectionFactory, anabling it to be hooked into existing inbound and outbound channel adapters.
+Demonstrates the configuration of the vert.x library as a Spring Integration server TcpConnectionFactory, allowing bidirectional communication between an S.I. app and a browser WebSocket.

 The example serves up a simple web page that enables an

     <int:inbound-channel-adapter/>